This post may contain affiliate links. Read my disclosure policy.

 - 1 Tablespoon vanilla extract

-- 5 Tablespoons cocoa powder (I used Hershey's)
+- 5 Tablespoons unsweetened cocoa powder I used Hershey's

 - 1 teaspoon baking powder